2JONAS/AI-GROWING-USTB-305LAB/Reference_material/readme.md

-# This is place where you can get the reference material
 # Do not hesitate to pull the request if you find something useful

 I recommend that you use the opencv(python) to deal the computer vision problem<br>